Kingdom Hearts Birth by Sleep: Story

 Terra, Aqua, and Ventus reunite at the Keyblade Graveyard, where Xehanort and Vanitas reveal their plan to use the χ-blade to unlock Kingdom Hearts and start a Keyblade War, an apocalyptic event that nearly destroyed the world in the past.
-Terra's heart is swallowed by darkness in the ensuing battle, and Xehanort takes over his body to replace his own aging one.
-However, Terra's mind remains within his discarded suit of armor, which comes to life as Lingering Will and defeats Xehanort.
+Terra's heart is consumed by darkness in the ensuing battle, and Xehanort takes over his body to replace his own aging one.
+However, Terra's mind remains within his discarded armor, which comes to life as the Lingering Will and defeats Xehanort.
 Meanwhile, Ventus is forced to fuse with Vanitas to create the χ-blade.
-Aqua and Mickey fight with the possessed Ventus and destroy the χ-blade, while Ventus engages and defeats Vanitas in a metaphysical battle within his own mind, losing his heart and falling into a catatonic state as a result.
+Aqua and Mickey fight the possessed Ventus and destroy the χ-blade, while Ventus defeats Vanitas in a metaphysical battle within his own mind, but loses his heart and falls into a catatonic state as a result.

-After learning of Ventus's condition from Yen Sid, Aqua brings his body to the Land of Departure, which she transforms into Castle Oblivion to ensure Ventus will not be disturbed.
+After learning of Ventus's condition from Yen Sid, Aqua puts his body in stasis at the Land of Departure, which she transforms into Castle Oblivion.
 At Radiant Garden, Aqua battles the possessed Terra.
 When Terra struggles for control of his body, Xehanort impales himself with his own Keyblade, causing him to sink into the realm of darkness.
-Aqua dives into the realm and rescues Terra, becoming trapped in the process.
-Ansem the Wise finds an amnesiac Xehanort still possessing Terra's body, while Ventus's heart reconnects with and rests inside the heart of a young Sora, the newborn who had previously saved him on the islands.
+Aqua dives into the realm and rescues Terra, but becomes trapped in the process.
+Ansem the Wise finds an amnesiac Xehanort still possessing Terra's body, while Ventus's heart merges with that of a young Sora, the newborn who had previously saved him on the islands.

-In the game's secret ending, which takes place after the events of Kingdom Hearts II, Aqua meets Ansem in the realm of darkness and learns from him about Sora, who has the power to save those connected to his heart.
-Sora has learned of Terra, Ventus, and Aqua's fates from a letter sent by Mickey, and undertakes another quest to save them.
+In the game's secret ending, Aqua meets Ansem in the realm of darkness and learns from him about Sora, who has the power to save those connected to his heart.
+Sora has learned of Terra, Ventus, and Aqua's fates from a letter sent by Mickey and undertakes another quest to save them.